The Hive (EYFS & KS1 SSU)

 Individual Education Plans (IEPs)

 Each child will have an IEP with specific targets relating to their specific needs which will be written in consultation with parents and any specialists involved in the child's care and development.
-These targets will be reviewed half termly.
+These targets will be reviewed 4 times per year.

 Children in The Hive have regular Forest Schools sessions, where they are able to explore their wider surroundings and take part in activities linked to the learning in the classroom.
 Children are able to develop valuable skills through this and enjoy being outdoors.
 We aim to incorporate fine motor challenges, literacy/mathematics links and life skills into these sessions.